nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 2b.
 TAssist detects an error in the entered command.

   * 2b1.
 TAssist prompts for the correct command.

   * 2b2.
 TA enters a new command.

     Steps 2b1-2b2 are repeated until the command entered is correct.

     Use case resumes from step 3.

-**Use case 07: Add a student**
+**Use case 18: Delete an assessment**

 **MSS**

-1. TA requests to add a new student with the specified details.
-2. TAssist adds the new student and displays their details.

-    Use case ends.

-**Extensions**

-* 1a.
-TAssist detects an error in the entered command.

-    * 1a1.
-TAssist prompts for the correct command.

-    * 1a2.
-TA enters a new command.

-      Steps 1a1-1a2 are repeated until the command entered is correct.

-      Use case resumes from step 2.

-**Use case 08: List students**

-**MSS**

-1. TA requests to list students.
-2. TAssist displays the details of all students.

-    Use case ends.

-**Extensions**

-* 1a.
-TAssist detects an error in the entered command.

-    * 1a1.
-TAssist prompts for the correct command.

-    * 1a2.
-TA enters a new command.

-      Steps 1a1-1a2 are repeated until the command entered is correct.

-      Use case resumes from step 2.

-**Use case 09: Delete a student**

-**MSS**

-1. TA requests to <ins>list students (UC08)</ins>.
+1. TA requests to <ins>list assessments (UC13)</ins>.
-2. TA requests to delete a specific student in the list.
+2. TA requests to delete a specific assessment in the list.
-3. TAssist deletes the student.
+3. TAssist deletes the assessment.

     Use case ends.